- Original / Generic tool comparison

 SL (Molex), AMPMODU MTE (TE Connectivity)

-A common 0.1″ (2.54mm) pitch connector which is similar in appearance to Mini-PV, even mates with Mini-PV but is quite different in design, in that the retention mechanism is part of the contacts, where as with Mini-PV it is part of the housing.
-Not surprisingly, contacts and housings are not interchangeable.
+A common 0.1″ (2.54mm) pitch connector which is similar in appearance to Mini-PV / “DuPont” types, even mates with them but is quite different in design, in that the retention mechanism is part of the contacts, where as with Mini-PV it is part of the housing.
 It is manufactured by both TE and Molex with some minor differences.
+Chinese reproductions of this type are common.

 If I were to start over, I would probably use these connectors in place of several others I commonly use, this is because it is truly a “do-it-all” connector family.